 Grief can be painful.
 Common feelings include sadness, anger, loneliness, anxiety, numbness, or being overwhelmed.
 Grief can be physically exhausting, and may produce sleeplessness, loss of appetite, headaches, stomach aches and other symptoms.
 If the death was sudden or traumatic, the breadth and intensity of feelings may be even greater, and feelings such as fear, anxiety and guilt may be amplified.
 Cognitive processing may be difficult.
 Grievers often have difficulties remembering details, concentrating, or making decisions.
 Social engagements may seem awkward and challenging.
 Recognize that it can be a normal part of the grieving process to question your faith or belief system.

 It is important to be gentle with yourself as you grieve, taking time to reflect and doing what you can to take care of yourself.
 As much as you are able, let others know what you need.
 Your support system wants to help.
 Simple things like getting enough rest and eating nutritiously can make a big difference.
 Some people find writing in a journal a helpful way to reflect on their feelings.
 Others are helped by talking about their feelings with a friend, family member or professional.

 Although it may feel like grief will last forever, we do, in time, come to terms with the death of our loved one and move forward into a new life.
 We find tools to manage our grief and resources to bring us strength and healing.

-For more information about the services offered by The Hospice Group or to register for our services please call 317.805.4711.
+For more information about the services offered by Keystone Hospice or to register for our services please call 317.805.4711.

 Coping with an advanced illness can be overwhelming – most people don’t know where to turn for help.
 Fortunately there are people working in our community who do.
-The Hospice Group brings hope, dignity and compassion when it's needed most.
+Keystone Hospice brings hope, dignity and compassion when it's needed most.

-To talk with someone about services at The Hospice Group or to make a referral, please contact 317.805.4711.
+To talk with someone about services at Keystone Hospice or to make a referral, please contact 317.805.4711.